Friendship Heights–Southeast Line

-The Friendship Heights–Southeast Line, designated as Routes 30N or 30S, were daily bus routes operated by the Washington Metropolitan Area Transit Authority between Friendship Heights station of the Red Line of the Washington Metro and Naylor Road station or Southern Avenue station of the Green Line of the Washington Metro.
+The Friendship Heights–Southeast Line, designated as Routes 30N or 30S, is a defunct daily bus routes operated by the Washington Metropolitan Area Transit Authority between Friendship Heights station of the Red Line of the Washington Metro and Naylor Road station or Southern Avenue station of the Green Line of the Washington Metro.
 Both lines operated every 60 minutes at all times.
 Trips were roughly 90 minutes long.
 This line provided service from Friendship Heights, operating through most of NW and SE DC and ending in Southern Prince Georges County via a one bus ride.
 Extra services are provided by the 32, 34, and 36 in Southeast and 31 and 33 in Northwest.

-Service was eliminated on September 5, 2021 due to redundancy.
+WMATA ended the service on September 5, 2021, calling it redundant to Routes 31, 32, 33, and 36.

 Route

-Routes 30N and 30S operated every 60 minutes daily.
-Additional service wass provided by the 31, 32, 33, 34, and 36 in both Southeast and Northwest.
-Routes 30N and 30S wass a combination of routes 31, 32, 33, 34, 36, 37, and 39 that forms one long route as Routes 31, 33, and 37 run the portion between Friendship Heights station and Potomac Park or Federal Triangle via Wisconsin Avenue and Routes 32, 34, 36, and 39 run from Potomac Park or Archives station to Southern Avenue station or Naylor Road station via Pennsylvania Avenue.
-It was the 32 and 36 routing pre August 2014.
+Routes 30N and 30S operated every 60 minutes.
+Additional service was provided by the 31, 32, 33, 34, and 36 in Southeast and Northwest.
+Routes 30N and 30S was a combination of routes 31, 32, 33, 34, 36, 37, and 39 that forms one long route as Routes 31, 33, and 37 run the portion between Friendship Heights station and Potomac Park or Federal Triangle via Wisconsin Avenue and Routes 32, 34, 36, and 39 run from Potomac Park or Archives station to Southern Avenue station or Naylor Road station via Pennsylvania Avenue.
+It was the 32 and 36 routing before August 2014.

-Routes 30N and 30S got their buses out of Andrews Federal Center division.
-Prior to June 23, 2019, 30N and 30S would get their buses out of Western division.
+Routes 30N and 30S buses came from Andrews Federal Center division until June 23, 2019, when they began coming from Western division.